When requesting gifts, it can help to tell prospective donors what charitable people they are, reports John Hanc for the New York Times.

 The nine words are:

 The words “describe a core sense of who people actually are, as well as a core sense of who people would ideally like to be,” Shang says.
 For example, in one of Shang’s studies, a public radio station that thanked donors for being “kind and compassionate” saw 10% higher rates of giving among female donors.

 However, Shang warns that organizations shouldn’t simply pepper their messages with the adjectives.
 Rather, she says, they should use them to craft a compelling “opportunity [for donors] to reflect on who they think they are.”

-Writing an appealing message is more important than ever before, says Jeff Martin, a senior consultant at EAB who researches advancement.
+Writing an appealing message is more important than ever before, says Jeff Martin, an advancement expert at EAB.

 “Nonprofits today have more trouble than ever cutting through the noise that their prospective donors are bombarded with daily,” says Martin.
 Not only are fundraisers sending out appeals more frequently, he explains, but there are also more nonprofits demanding donor attention.
 The number of charitable organizations has tripled in the past few decades.

 “That means it’s no longer enough to simply have a good cause to promote,” Martin says.
 “Fundraising organizations, including colleges and universities, must craft compelling solicitations that capture mindshare and inspire action” (Hanc, New York Times, 10/31/2016).

 Recent federal tax-law changes, stock market jitters, and digital assistants are poised to change donor behavior this year.